Poorya-Rajabi/three.js-practice/README.md

 ```

 While wandering the three.js documentation you probably came across "BufferGeometry"
-Buffer Gerometries are more efficient and optimized but less developer friendly!
+Buffer Geometries are more efficient and optimized but less developer friendly!
 ```js
 // BoxBufferGeometry
 const geometry = new THREE.BoxBufferGeometry(1, 1, 1, 2, 2, 2)